PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - You can prepare the flight plan at home when you are not under time or weather pressure and have good internet connectivity.
 - Programmed flight paths tend to have more, longer and smoother Legs than a manual flight.
 - The same flight plan can be run year after year, allowing an "apples with apples" comparison of the animal population between years.

+## Turn on Flight log creation
+Ensure that your drone's "Create flight log" setting is switched on, so that your drone will create a flight log whenever your drone is recording a video.

+For a DJI drone, the flight logs are text files with a .SRT suffix.
+To enable the creation of the .SRT flight logs, in the DJI Go App:
+- Choose the MENU option on the right side of the screen for Images and Video
+- Choose the Video icon and ensute the file type is .MP4 (not .MOV)
+- Choose the Option tool icon and ensure  the "Video Caption" setting is *on*

+With that option turned on, the .SRT files should be saved along with the .MP4 video file on your SD card when you record video during a flight.

+## Use GPS Mode
+Ensure that your drone's "Use GPS" setting is switched on, so that your drone will record GSP location in the flight log.

+For a DJI drone, this video shows how: [Use GPS](https://www.youtube.com/watch?v=p6DL3UzPyzQ)

+When you flight your drone, it will then try to synchronise with the GPS satellites and will show "GPS Mode" (or similar) on the controller.
+If the drone *can't* synchronise with the GPS satellites, it may say "ATTI Mode" or "OPTI Mode".
+In ATTI and OPTI mode, no GPS data is available, so no GPS data is stored in the flight log.

 ## Start and end video recording when the drone is on ground.